briansimiyuj/doctor-appointment-app/README.md

         b.
 Create a DiagnosisInput component and mount it on the NotesForm component
           i.
 Create a TextArea and make it controlled by the diagnosis state

+        c.
+Create a PrescriptionInput component and mount it on the NotesForm component
+          i.
+Create a TextArea and make it controlled by the prescription state

 ### Settings Context